atenearesearchgroup/QCBalgorithm/README.md

 * Q3.
 PackagePopularity: considering two products (for example products with *idProduct = '10'* and *idProduct = '20'*), get the customers that have ordered both products.
 With this query, we obtain information about the frequency that a customer orders  two specific products.

-Gremlin query can be viewed following:
+Gremlin query is shown below:

 ```
 graph.traversal().V()